Nazlizamanian/Jonkoping-University-Computer-Engineeering-Programme/README.md

 # Introduction To Programming 9hp
 ## Course Description
 The course aims to provide the student with fundamental knowledge in structured programming, including program design and implementation through imperative programming in C/C++.
+This course is organized and assessed through a combination of an exam and laboratory assignments.
+The laboratory component of the course encompasses a series of practical assignments, affording students valuable hands-on experience and an avenue to put into practice the theoretical insights acquired during the lectures.

 The course includes the following topics:
 - Problem-solving with stepwise refinement